heathermiller/dist-prog-book/chapter/8/big-data.md

   emit total <- x;
   ```

-Apart from Sawzal, Pig  {%cite olston2008pig --file big-data %} and Hive  {%cite thusoo2009hive --file big-data %} are the other major components that sit on top of Hadoop framework for processing large data sets without the users having to write Java based MapReduce code.
+Apart from Sawzall, Pig  {%cite olston2008pig --file big-data %} and Hive  {%cite thusoo2009hive --file big-data %} are the other major components that sit on top of Hadoop framework for processing large data sets without the users having to write Java based MapReduce code.
+Both support more complex operations than Sawzall: e.g. database join.

 Hive is built by Facebook to organize dataset in structured formats and still utilize the benefit of MapReduce framework.
 It has its own SQL-like language: HiveQL  {%cite thusoo2010hive --file big-data %} which is easy for anyone who understands SQL.
 Hive reduces code complexity and eliminates lots of boiler plate that would otherwise be an overhead with Java based MapReduce approach.
 - *Word count implementation in Hive*
   ```
   CREATE TABLE docs (line STRING);
   LOAD DATA INPATH 'docs' OVERWRITE INTO TABLE docs;